humdrum-tools/humdrum-documentation/tool/humsed/index.md

 ## PORTABILITY ##

-Any system supporting the UNIX-style **sed** command.
+Any system supporting the UNIX-style <span class="unix">sed</span> command.
 Note that the
 <span class="option">E</span> option is a non-POSIX extension currently supported only by the
 MKS toolkit.
 It is hoped that in the future, other systems will support extended regular expression syntax for **sed.**